Time resolution of BC422 plastic scintillator read out by a SiPM: Introduction

-However, in \cite{Gundacker20} the authors pointed out, that the rise time for the scintillation emission of BC422 is actually a factor of 10 lower, compared to its datasheet value.
+Note, that if one takes the datasheet value $\tau_{\rm r} = 350$\,ps for the rise time of the scintillation emission of BC422 \cite{Bicron} (equivalent EJ-232 \cite{Eljen}), the timing properties of the SiPM are expected (\ref{Eq:sigma1MeVmin}) to have only a minor influence on the achievable time resolution, as for modern SiPMs the $\sigma_{\rm SPTR}$ values are below 100\,ps \cite{Gundacker20}.
+However, in \cite{Gundacker20} the authors pointed out, that the scintillation rise time of BC422 is actually a factor of 10 lower, compared to its datasheet value.
 From this they naturally concluded that the time resolution of BC422 coupled to a SiPM is not limited by the scintillator emission properties and should be more influenced by the SPTR value of the SiPM.
-Their detector consisted of a small ($3 \times 3 \times 3$)\,mm$^3$ cube scintillator wrapped in Teflon tape attached to one SiPM (estimated light collection $k \approx 0.75$).
+Their detector consisted of a small ($3 \times 3 \times 3$)\,mm$^3$ cube scintillator wrapped in Teflon tape attached to one SiPM (estimated light collection $k \approx 0.74$).
 The coincidence time resolution (CTR) between two such detectors for 511\,keV annihilation photons from a $^{22}$Na radioactive source was measured for a narrow energy window set around the Compton edge with the mean value of 340\,keV.
-A low-noise signal processing at 1.5\,GHz bandwidth with a low-threshold leading edge (LE) timing was used.
+A low-noise signal processing at 1.5\,GHz bandwidth with a low-threshold LE timing was used.
 The CTR value of 35\,ps (FWHM) or 15\,ps (sigma) was reported, which gives $\sigma_{\rm 1MeV} = 5.3\,{\rm ps} \times {\rm MeV}^{0.5}$.

 This result shows a factor of three improvement compared to that of \cite{Stoykov12b}, indicating that our data on $\sigma_{\rm 1MeV}$ need updating.
 In this work, we perform measurements with BC422 scintillator and different SiPMs.
 We decided against repeating the signal-processing scheme of \cite{Gundacker20} and utilized our standard approach with signal bandwidth of $\sim 600$\,MHz and a CFD.
+The formula (\ref{Eq:sigma1MeVmin}) serves us only as a guidance on how different scintillator and SiPM parameters influence the time resolution; no verification of it with the current data is aimed for.